BeamNG/BeamNGpy/docs/source/bngros.rst

 +--------------------------------------+-----------------------------------------------+-----------------------------+

-- Disable user keyboard and mouse control of the BeamNG.Tech game:
+- Disable user keyboard and mouse control of the BeamNG.Tech simulator:
   ``rosservice call /beamng_control/pause "{}"``
 - terminal feedback should be:

   ``success: True``

-- Enable user keyboard and mouse control of the BeamNG.Tech game:
+- Enable user keyboard and mouse control of the BeamNG.Tech simulator:
   ``rosservice call /beamng_control/resume "{}"``

 - terminal feedback should be: